 *The HOD-S regulations are the same as HOD-G, except regulations only apply to the first 50 percent of a primary building, some additions, the front yard, and the first 25 percent of a vacant lot (adjacent to the street right-of-way), and when new construction is proposed.
 Corner lots are subject to more review because they are adjacent to two rights-of-way and measurements will be taken from both streets.

 How does this affect the permitting process?

 Regulations are enforced with other zoning regulations during the standard permitting process.

 Prior to standard approval processes, applicants must obtain a Certificate of Appropriateness (COA) for changes to the exterior of the building and property.
 Depending on the work proposed, this may either be a Minor Work COA, which is reviewed by staff, or a Major Work COA, which is reviewed and decided by a City Council appointed citizen commission.
-Applications are assessed according to the Design Guidelines for Raleigh Historic Districts, a document providing guidance for reviewing proposed changes in Historic Overlay Districts and designated landmarks.
+Applications are assessed according to the Design Guidelines for Raleigh Historic Districts and Landmarks, a document providing guidance for reviewing proposed changes in Historic Overlay Districts and to Raleigh Historic Landmarks.
 The guidelines are context based, and decisions may vary from district-to-district based on each neighborhood’s special character.